DEF CON: Capture the Flag History

-DEF CON Groups
+Groups

 DEF CON Groups are worldwide, local chapters of hackers, thinkers, makers and others.
 DEF CON Groups were started as a splinter off of the 2600 meetup groups because of concerns over politicization.
 Local DEF CON groups are formed and are posted online.
 DEF CON Groups are usually identified by the area code of the area where they are located in the US, and by other numbers when outside of the US e.g., DC801, DC201.
 DEF CON Groups may seek permission to make a logo that includes the official DEF CON logo with approval.

-Relationship to other hacker cons

-DEF CON is considered the "world's largest" hacker con.
-It is also considered one of the core conferences, with organizers and attendees using it as a model for other conferences.

 Notable incidents

-High-profile issues which have garnered significant media attention.
+Following are a list of high-profile issues which have garnered significant media attention.